indypy/web-shootout/README.md

 # IndyPy Python Web Shootout

-[IndyPy](http://www.meetup.com/python-182/) is having a Python Web Shootout to compare several popular [Python](http://python.org) based web frameworks.
-The goal is to see how the frameworks compare from a developer perspective.
+[IndyPy](http://www.meetup.com/python-182/) had a Python Web Shootout to compare several popular [Python](http://python.org) based web frameworks.
+The goal was to see how the frameworks compare from a developer perspective.

+Videos from the event are [now available on YouTube](https://www.youtube.com/playlist?list=PLt4L3V8wVnF6QidryQvfCwsi7u4rwIZoP)

 More [details about the event](http://www.meetup.com/python-182/events/102006952/) are on the Meetup site.